balcortex/100_days_code_web_development/README.md

 ## Day 118 - 2024/01/20

-Today I learned about relative units, which scale according to a reference element.
+Today I learned about relative units,w which scale according to a reference element.
 The `em` unit refers to the parent's font size

 ## Day 119 - 2024/01/22